Syllabus

 Collaboration

-You are encouraged to work on homework problems in study groups of up to five people, however, you must always write up the solutions on your own.
+You are encouraged to work on homework problems in study groups; however, you must always write up the solutions on your own.
 You are not permitted to look at the final written solution even for members of your own study group.
 Similarly, you may use books or online resources (not solutions from previous terms) to help solve homework problems, but you must always credit all such sources in your writeup and you must never copy material verbatim.
 We believe that most students can distinguish between helping other students and cheating.
 Explaining the meaning of a question, discussing a way of approaching a solution, or collaboratively exploring how to solve a problem within your group is an interaction that we strongly encourage.
 But you should write your homework solution strictly by yourself.
 You must explicitly acknowledge everyone whom you have worked with or who has given you any significant ideas about the homework.